 To experience the full potential of the new Toyota Tundra and to keep the vehicle for its tip-top performance, Toyota Tundra parts are widely abundant.
 This guarantees that your Toyota Tundra will go the distance with no worry of parts’ availability.

 The taillights and brake lights of my Toyota Tundra stopped working.
 I checked the 15 amp fuses under the dashboard and they look fine.
 Any ideas on what could be causing this?

 Aside from the fuse box under the dashboard, you should also check the fuse box under the hood.
 Don't just check for the fuses labeled "taillights" and "brake lights", either.
 If both of these are fine, check every fuse to make sure none of them are blown.

-If all the fuses in both locations are okay, inspect the wiring of the taillights, brake lights, as well as your brake pedal, which may have shorted out.
-This is especially common for aftermarket parts, but can also occur on factory components.
+If all the fuses in both locations are okay, inspect the wiring of the taillights, brake lights, and your brake pedal, which may have shorted out.

 My Toyota Tundra will not shift to "Drive".
 The indicator light doesn't work for it, either.
 What seems to be causing this, and how can I fix it?

 The actuator may not be working.
 Unfortunately, this is a common problem for the more recent Toyota Tundra models.
 You will have to bring your truck to the dealership so they can diagnose it and order a new part.
 This usually takes a month since they usually order the part from Japan.

 My Toyota Tundra sometimes starts on turnkey, but there are times when I get a few seconds delay, and sometimes it doesn't start at all.
 How can I repair this?